kanidm/kanidm/book/src/sync/ldap.md

 ## Monitoring the Sync Tool

 When running in schedule mode, you may wish to monitor the sync tool for failures.
-Since failures block the sync process, this is important to ensuring a smooth and reliable synchronisation process.
+Since failures block the sync process, this is important for a smooth and reliable synchronisation process.

 You can configure a status listener that can be monitored via tcp with the parameter `status_bind`.